kbarbary/sep/README.md

 **In the Python interface, why do I have to byteswap data when using astropy.io.fits?**

-This occurs because FITS files have big-endian `byte order
-<http://en.wikipedia.org/wiki/Endianness>`_, whereas most widely used
-CPUs have little-endian byte order.
-In order for the CPU to operate on the data, it must be byte swapped at *some point*.
-Some FITS readers such as `fitsio <http://github.com/esheldon/fitsio>`_ do the byte swap immediately when reading the data from disk to memory, returning numpy arrays in native (little-endian) byte order.
+This occurs because FITS files have big-endian [byte order](http://en.wikipedia.org/wiki/Endianness), whereas most widely used CPUs have little-endian byte order.
+In order for the CPU to operate on the data, it must be byte swapped at *some point.* Some FITS readers such as [fitsio](http://github.com/esheldon/fitsio) do the byte swap immediately when reading the data from disk to memory, returning numpy arrays in native (little-endian) byte order.
 However, astropy.io.fits does not (for reasons having to do with memory mapping).
 Most of the time you never notice this because when you do any numpy operations on such arrays, numpy uses an intermediate buffer to byteswap the array behind the scenes and returns the result as a native byte order array.
 Internally, SEP is not using numpy operations; it's just getting a pointer to the data in the array and passing it to C code.
 As the C code does not include functionality to do buffered byte swapping, the input array must already be in native byte order.

-It would be possible to add buffered byteswapping capability to the SEP code, but it would increase code complexity.
-A simpler alternative would be make a byteswapped copy of the entire input array, whenever necessary.
-However, this would significantly increase memory use, and would have to be done repeatedly in multiple SEP functions:
+It would be possible to add buffered byteswapping capability to the SEP code, but it would increase the code complexity.
+A simpler alternative would be to make a byteswapped copy of the entire input array, whenever necessary.
+However, this would significantly increase memory use, and would have to be done repeatedly in multiple SEP
-Background, extract, sum_circle, etc. Each would make a copy of the entire data array.
-Given these considerations, it seems best to just explicitly tell the user to do the byteswap operation themselves so they could just do it once.
+functions: `Background`, `extract`, `sum_circle`, etc. Each would make a copy of the entire data array.
+Given these considerations, it seemed best to just explicitly tell the user to do the byteswap operation themselves so they could just do it once, immediately after reading in the data.

 **Is it "sep" or "ess eee pea"?**